 Application, scholarships, requirements and student fees

-In most cases, applications to Swedish universities can be made at Universityadmissions.se.
+In most cases, applications to Swedish universities are made at Universityadmissions.se.
 There you create a personal account to manage your application(s).
 The website is also a source of information about scholarships, requirements, student fees and other important study related subjects for international students.
-Again, the universities’ own official web pages typically present more detailed info regarding programmes and courses, such as student fees and specific requirements.
+Again, the universities’ own official webpages typically present more detailed info regarding programs and courses, such as student fees and specific requirements.

-In some cases, the central admission system Universityadmissions.se may not have complete information.
-Don’t miss out on opportunities – contact Universityadmissions.se for questions about admissions, and universities for more about their programmes and courses.
-Also, note that not all of Stockholm’s universities currently have programmes and courses in English for international students.
+In some cases, the central admission system at Universityadmissions.se may not have all the necessary information.
+Don’t miss out on opportunities – contact Universityadmissions.se for questions about admissions, and the university you want to apply to for more information about their programs and courses.
+Also, note that not all of Stockholm’s universities offer programs and courses in English for international students.

-Throughout the process: check for instructions regarding your documentation regularly, from submission of your application until you receive your Notification of Selection Results.
-You can do this in your profile/account at Universityadmissions.se.
+Throughout the process, check for instructions regarding your documentation regularly, from submission of your application until you receive your result of admission.
+You can do this through your personal account at Universityadmissions.se.

 Please note that the application deadline date differs depending on if you come from a EU/EES country or from a non-EU/EES country.

 Many university applications get rejected because of simple mistakes.
 See which ones that are the top 5 admission mistakes prospective students make when applying to study in Stockholm – and learn how to avoid them: